sidney gardens

 This photograph is from a 1952 newspaper article and was taken on the occasion of the opening of Sidney Gardens in June 1898.
 The group, photographed with the Mayor, Mr John Vincent, has as its background the thatched bandstand given by Mr James Bazeley Petter to mark the opening.
 Standing (left to right) are: - E Benson, W Summers, J Kerby Whitby, Mr Brown, William Maynard, GH Gould, Edward Samuel Ewens, Henry Jesty (mace-bearer), William W Johnson, Charles J Hook, John Bazeley Petter (donor), W Armitage (Borough Surveyor), John Howe Farley, Walter J Nosworthy, William Beale Collins, Charles Fox.
 Sitting - Levi Beer, CW Pittard, Sidney Watts, Mrs Vincent, John Vincent (Mayor), Joseph Chaffey Moore, William Cox.

-This photograph is, allegedly, crowds attending the official opening of Sidney Gardens on 23 June 1898.
+This colourised photograph is, allegedly, crowds attending the official opening of Sidney Gardens on 23 June 1898.
 However the photograph was taken by Yeovil Photographer Jarratt Beckett and published in his 1897 book "Somerset viewed through a Camera".

 On the rim of the fountain's pool, in front of the three ladies seated at left in the photograph below, is seen one of three water jets (see them in action in the postcard after next).
 Unfortunately for the three ladies this jet had been installed the wrong way round - resulting in an early shower for the three ladies when the fountain was ceremoniously turned on.
 It would appear that the fountain was doomed with problems from day one!

-The presentation of the Sidney Gardens fountain on 24 May 1899.
+A colourised photograph of the presentation of the Sidney Gardens fountain on 24 May 1899.
 You'd have thought at least one of 'em could have raised a slight smile.

 So, who was who?
 Unfortunately only some of the gathering are known, these are as follows -